PlexusDuMenton/ModRecalculate/README.md

 		To Create effect, Create a child class of ModHitEffect and in Modify item do :
 		AddOnHitEffect(YOURITEMINDEX, new YOURCHILDCLASS());
-		for example use "OnHitEnemyReplacement.cs" file, it contain all default rewriten effects
+		for example use "OnHitAll.cs" file, it contain all default rewriten effect

 	LIST (IN ORDER OF CALL) :